-Riverside County Sheriff Chad Bianco announced on March 31, 2026, that his office suspended an investigation into alleged voter fraud involving the Prop 50 election.
-This decision marks a serious shift for the Republican official who previously seized more than half a million ballots.
+Riverside County Sheriff Chad Bianco announced that his office suspended an investigation into alleged voter fraud involving the Prop 50 election.
+This decision marks a clear shift for the Republican official who previously seized more than half a million ballots.
 Investigation efforts focused on irregularities within the local voting process, though critics characterized the move as a politically motivated overreach.
+The Sheriff Chad Bianco Halts California Election Fraud Probe report carried a March 31, 2026 time marker for readers following the latest account.
 Voters in the region expressed concern over the security of their data while the ballots were in law enforcement custody.

 Investigators had taken control of 650,000 ballots during the inquiry, a quantity representing a heavy portion of the county's total vote count.
 Skepticism from state legal authorities grew as the probe continued without public evidence of widespread criminal activity.
 Sheriff Bianco, currently a top Republican contender for the California governorship, faced mounting pressure from the state attorney general to justify the seizure.
 California officials argued that local law enforcement lacked the jurisdiction to interfere with official election materials in this manner.